riccio8/examples-of-program-in-c-/Libraries/lib.md

+---

 # README for Standard C++ Libraries

-Yo!
-Welcome to the ultimate guide on some of the most dope libraries in C++.
+**Yo!** Welcome to the ultimate guide on some of the most dope libraries in C++.
 We’re gonna break it down nice and easy, so you can get the hang of this stuff without breaking a sweat.

+---

-## Table of Contents
+## 📚 Table of Contents

 1. [Multithreading](#multithreading)
 2. [cmath](#cmath)